gtk-rs/lgpl-docs/gdk/vendor.md

 <!-- trait WindowExt::fn set_background_pattern -->
 Sets the background of `self`.

-A background of `None` means that the window will inherit its background from its parent window.
+A background of `None` means that the window won't have any background.
+On the X11 backend it's also possible to inherit the background from the parent window using `gdk_x11_get_parent_relative_pattern`.

 The windowing system will normally fill a window with its background when the window is obscured then exposed.